Last update: Nov 2025

 Arrow-Medium Process for Receiving GI Bill Benefits at TUJ

-We offer various types of scholarships.
-For the award amount, please refer to each scholarship page under the Scholarships and Loans section.
+Various types of scholarships are offered.
+For the award amount, please refer to each scholarship under the Merit Scholarships section on the Undergraduate Scholarships page.

-Applicants of any nationality are eligible for scholarships.
+Applicants of any nationality may be considered for new student merit scholarships.